wangywUST/wangywust.github.io/ucmnlp.md

 ## Open Positions

-We have multiple openings for PhD students, postdoctoral researchers, visiting students, research assistants, and interns:
+We have multiple openings for PhD students, visiting students, research assistants, and interns:

 ### 1. PhD Students